Training and Workshops

 October 17, 2017 at 8:30 AM EST -to- October 18, 2017 at 4:00 PM EST

 REGISTER BEFORE ALL SEATS ARE GONE!

-An advanced selective solder workshop will be held March 2-3, 2017 at DIVSYS International in Indianapolis.
+An advanced selective solder workshop will be held April 25-26, 2017 and also October 17-18, 2017 at DIVSYS International in Indianapolis.
 This in-depth 2-day workshop focuses on providing a detailed understanding of printed circuit board construction such as copper layers, barrel plating and porosity.
 The interaction between the printed circuit board and the selective soldering process as well as the heat flow characteristics within thermally challenging multi-layer boards will be defined.
 The classroom and hands-on portions of this advanced workshop is instructed by renowned fabrication expert Stan Bentley.

 This workshop is designed for, but not limited to, those who have a good working knowledge and understanding of selective soldering.
 We are limiting the number of attendees for the advanced workshop to six (6) to allow better focus on each individual's specific needs and unique requests.

 - How to improve your selective soldering effectiveness

 - Advanced troubleshooting techniques

 - How to reduce rework and increase yields

 The cost for the introductory workshop is $800 per attendee.
 This includes workshop, lunch and supplies.
 Each attendee is responsible for transportation and lodging.